further-reading/Dicecord/README.md

 To open the roller, press the Dicecord symbol in the toolbar.
 ![D10](https://raw.githubusercontent.com/further-reading/Dicecord/master/code/images/D10.ico "D10")
 ![Client](https://raw.githubusercontent.com/further-reading/Dicecord/master/client.PNG "Client")
-Before rolling you need to add your user details to the character sheet.
+Before rolling you need to add your user and channel details to the character sheet.
 * Webhook URL: A [webhook](https://support.discordapp.com/hc/en-us/articles/228383668-Intro-to-Webhooks) for the channel that will share your rolls.
 * Discord UserID: A numerical ID for your Discord username.
 You can get this by activating developer mode, right clicking on your name and selecting "Copy ID."
 When the correct ID is entered the results will include @mentions for you, which can make it easier to identify your own rolls.